There is a common misconception that bounce rate and pogo-sticking are the same.

 The bounce rate is the percentage of visitors who exit after viewing only one page.
-Bounce rate can be influenced by many factors, including the length of time visitors spend on a site and how long they stay there.
+Bounce rate can be influenced by many factors, including the time visitors spend on a site and how long they stay there.

 You can check the bounce rate of your website in Google Analytics.

 Having a high bounce rate is not always bad since it could simply mean that the visitor did not go much deeper into your site because he got what he was looking for.

 Pogo sticking happens when users visit several search results before finding the one that best matches their search query.

 For example, let’s assume you search on Google for “Image optimization” in Google.

 After clicking on the first result, you find it is not what you were looking for.

 Hence, you click the back button on the search results to find the one that matches what you’re looking for